elephantscale/HI-labs/hadoop-admin/single-node-setup/README.txt

 Next, we will configure Hadoop.
 Hadoop configuration file are in  HADOOP_HOME/conf dir.

-Minimal configuration files are provided in ~/hi/conf/hadoop-single directory.
+Minimal configuration files are provided in ~/hi/config/hadoop-single directory.
 We will copy these files into HADOOP_HOME/conf dir

 -- step 10)
+(optional)
 Edit file HADOOP_HOME/conf/hadoop-env.sh
 and update the JAVA_HOME variable
     export JAVA_HOME=/usr/java/latest